andreasmhallberg/readingnotes/Altoma, 1974. Language Education in Arab Countries and the Role of the Academies.md

 - Arab countries in different stages of Arabization.
 North Africa slow.

-- The attempt at grammatical reform  ''has been constantly rejected primarily for extra-linguistic factors: political, religious, and cultural.''
+- The attempt at grammatical reform  "has been constantly rejected primarily for extra-linguistic factors: political, religious, and cultural."
 282

-- Three trend in discussions on grammar teaching, ordered by relative dominance: 296
+- Three trends in discussions on grammar teaching, ordered by relative dominance: 296
   1. classicism/conservatism.
 Argues that increasing literacy leads to wider use of MSA.
 Builds on faulty assumptions: 282
-     1. introduction  MSA words in the dialect does not change its grammatical stucture.
+     1. introduction  MSA words in the dialect does not change its grammatical structure.
-     2. Uncientific to call dialects corrupt.
-(Taha Hyssayn).
+     2. Unscientific to call dialects corrupt.
      3. Contradicted by actual trend of dialect being used for practical reasons in education and aesthetic reasons in literature.
   2. Simplification of grammar teaching.
 Simplification of terminology, better arrangement of material in grammar book, better pedagogy, etc. Egyptian academy.
   3. Change grammatical rules/radical reform.